-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 WHILE YOU ARE HERE:

-- Blood tests: Your child may need blood taken for tests.
+- Blood tests will be used to check for infection and the amount of oxygen in your child's blood.
 The blood can be taken from a vein in your child's hand, arm, or the bend in his elbow.
 Your child may need to have blood drawn more than once.